Energy democracy: Decentralization

 Solar panels, wind turbines, and other renewable energy technologies allow for energy generation to be physically decentralized; advocates of energy democracy believe this energy decentralization could be a tool for empowering local communities and deconcentrating wealth and power.
 By building and managing energy infrastructure at the community-scale (e.g. community wind and solar farms), communities avoid having to outsource energy generation to privately owned utilities with regional monopolies.
 Additionally, advocates argue that decentralization can change community-wide relationships with energy consumption by turning community members into prosumers with a direct stake in questions of production.

-Campaigns
+Campaigns and initiatives

+In the early 2000s, the city of Hamburg Germany privatized its electricity, gas, and district heating distribution grid to multinational energy companies Vattenfall and E.ON.
+In response, a broad coalition of environmental, civil society and religious organizations formed the initiative Unser Hamburg - Unser Netz (Our Hamburg - Our Grid).
+The coalition campaigned for a referendum to return the grid to public ownership, and in 2013 50.9 percent of Hamburg voters were in favor of remunicipalization of all three grids.

 In 2012, a global coalition of trade unionists founded Trade Unions for Energy Democracy to organize workers in support of climate action and a just transition to renewable energy.
 As of 2021, the network claims a membership of 89 trade union bodies in 26 countries.

+The Energy Democracy Project was formed in 2020, bringing together over 30 diverse frontline organizations within the United States to build both community-level ownership of clean energy resources whilst promoting racial and economic equity of the energy transition.

 In 2021, the New York Energy Democracy Alliance joined other state advocacy organizations in forming the Public Power NY Coalition.
 The coalition is currently advocating for the passage of the New York Utility Democracy Act (S.B.
 S7243), which would municipalize the New York's private utility companies and create democratically elected utility boards to oversee their operations.

+Critiques

+Central critiques to the concept of energy justice center around equitable citizen participation and involvement when other more broad structural barriers to participation are left unaddressed.
+While many conceptualizations of energy democracy incorporate themes of social inclusion, this inclusion is often left undefined and becomes problematized in conceptualizations of energy democracy.
+Additionally, energy democracy literature has been criticized for its failure to address consideration of energy poverty and distributional injustices.

+Energy democracy theorists are also often skeptical about the true democratic potential of traditional forms of governance, with many believing that new forms of ownership beyond enhanced voice are needed for the achievement of both energy democracy and energy justice.